Axekinn/wiki.axekin.com/content/en/post/Citra.md

 ## 🎮 Introduction to Citra

-**Citra** is the world's most advanced open-source Nintendo 3DS emulator.
-Developed since 2013, it allows you to play 3DS games on PC with significant graphics improvements and near-perfect compatibility.
+**Citra** is the most advanced open-source Nintendo 3DS emulator.
+Developed since 2013, it allows you to play 3DS games on PC with significant graphical improvements and near-perfect compatibility.
+Azahar is its fork.

 ## 🔧 Step 1: Downloading Citra